SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Media Streaming {#uc-streaming}

 Streaming video contains the occasional key frame ("I-frame") containing a full video frame.
-These are necessary to rebuild receiver state after loss of delta frames.
+These frames are necessary to rebuild receiver state after loss of delta frames.
 The key frames are therefore more critical to deliver to the receiver than delta frames.

 Streaming video also contains audio frames which can be encoded